 The freelance journalist Maham Barbar explains the difference:

 Constructive criticism is a process of offering well-intended remarks on the work of others so they can know their strengths and weaknesses, which helps them improve in the future.

 Bullying is unwanted aggressive behavior that is used to exploit someone.
 This behavior is repeated and it can affect the person’s physical and mental health.

 The same holds for you: Don’t be that narcissistic prude yourself.
 Don’t come off as a dirtbag when you can, instead, offer a sensitive person some well-meaning, constructive, helpful criticism.

 Rule No. 5: Respond With Your Thinking Brain, Not Reactive Brain

 A negative response to constructive criticism is something many of us do.
 But keep in mind, all criticism goes towards helping you improve, so if a critique is constructive and supportive, let it inspire you to carry out the rectification.

-Never interpret a negative criticism about your work as a personal attack on you.
-If anyone else were at your place doing the same thing, they would have criticized that person’s work too.
-Remember, they criticize your work, not you personally.
+Never rush in to interpret a negative criticism about your work as a personal attack on you.
+Give it a few seconds.
+Ask yourself if anyone else were at your place doing the same thing, would they have criticized that person’s work too?

 A criticism may seem to be a critic’s disdain for your character or a reflection of how that person sees you.
 A person criticizing you may not always make sense, more than the criticism itself.